 All articlesField notes

-We migrated Goldie from Retell to ElevenLabs in 4 days.
-Here's the diff.
+Migrating Goldie from Retell to ElevenLabs in four days

-The catering concierge agent for Golden Plate was running on Retell.
+The catering concierge agent for Golden Plate ran on Retell.
 We ported it to ElevenLabs ConvAI in four working days.
-What changed, what broke, what got better — and the playbook we'll use next time.
+What changed, what broke, and the playbook we'll use next time.

 Apr 27, 2026 4 min read